Bagby Street Reconstruction

-While typical city improvement projects dedicate 1% of a project’s construction budget to artistic elements, Design Workshop and the client chose to devote 4% of the construction budget to aesthetic improvements along the corridor such as custom-made benches, modern lighting, and unique bike racks. $408,292 of the $9,598,220 construction budget was devoted to artistic elements.
+While typical city improvement projects dedicate 1% of a project’s construction budget to artistic elements, the landscape architect and the client chose to devote 4% of the construction budget to aesthetic improvements along the corridor such as custom-made benches, modern lighting, and unique bike racks. $408,292 of the $9,598,220 construction budget was devoted to artistic elements.
 In comparison, if artistic elements made up 1% of the budget only $95,982.20 would be spent on aesthetic improvements.
 This additional investment distinguishes Bagby Street from other urban improvements gives Midtown a unique look that cannot be found anywhere else in Houston.
 This fulfills one of the primary goals of the Bagby Street Reconstruction Project: to create an aesthetic that would become the new brand of Midtown capital improvements.
 The design of custom-made pieces is now proprietary to the Midtown Redevelopment Authority.

 - The design team conducted pedestrian observation and analysis in 2010 during the recession.
 Social behavior was different during these early studies.
 There were far fewer people on the street, especially in the evening, because fewer people went out for dinner and drinks.
 In 2015, the neighborhood is more popular than before, but there are also many more people out on the streets because the recession is over.
 If the design team had known how popular this site was going to be, they would have made some changes to the design.
 For example, in some locations with high foot traffic pavers would be more appropriate than gravel or plantings.